H&R Block Emerald Prepaid Mastercard Review

 Emerald Prepaid Mastercard Overview

 If you’re looking to put your tax refund on a prepaid card, H&R Block wants to provide the solution with its Emerald Prepaid Mastercard.
 The Emerald card is like a lot of prepaid cards.
 It’s Mastercard branded, and you can use it like a credit card for purchases.
-And it can be reloaded with cash, checks, or transfers from your checking account.
+It can be reloaded with cash, checks, or transfers from your checking account.

 But one key difference is that you can get the Emerald card only at H&R Block offices or through its tax preparation software.
 It’s not available online or in stores.
 Some of the other tax preparation software and service companies have taken the same approach.
-Turbotax offers its Turbo Prepaid Card only through its tax preparation software, and most recently, TaxSlayer launched its prepaid card.
+Turbotax offers its Turbo Prepaid Card only through its tax preparation software.
+More recently, TaxSlayer launched its prepaid card.

 What’s true with prepaid cards offered by tax preparers is that they offer no particular advantages over other prepaid cards when looking to get your refund on your prepaid card.
 All prepaid cards can be used just like a bank account to receive a tax refund through direct deposit.

 That’s not to say that the H&R Block Emerald card doesn’t have some other advantages.
 Its biggest benefit is that it charges no monthly fee.
 While there are other prepaid cards that don’t charge a monthly fee, they generally require you to meet some value load threshold each month.
 Take the Walmart MoneyCard.
 It charges no monthly fee, but only if you load $1,000 or more each month to the card.
 The Emerald card doesn’t charge a monthly fee to any cardholder.

 The Emerald card does have other charges, though.
 Like ATM fees and fees to use its bill pay service.
 Those fees are higher than other cards.